-In this national collaboration large biobanks, based at hospitals, universities and other research institutions in Denmark, regularly submit data to the Danish Biobank Register.
+In this national collaboration, large biobanks based at hospitals, universities and other research institutions in Denmark regularly submit data to the Danish Biobank Register.
 Data from the biobanks can be linked to disease codes and demographic information from national administrative registers on an individual level.

-Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, that so far contains information about 24.5 million biological samples from 5.7 million Danes.
-The following biobanks are available through the Danish Biobank Register:
+Aggregated results about the available biological material is displayed to researchers around the world through a web-based search system, to date containing information 27.4 million biological samples from 5.9 million Danes.

-And can be linked to information from:
+The available information can be linked to the following

-- The Danish Civil Registration System includes individual information such as gender, date of birth, place of birth, citizenship, identity of parents, place of residence.
+- The Danish Civil Registration System | Contains individual information such as gender, date & place of birth, citizenship, identity of parents, place of residence

-- The Danish National Patient Register includes information on all hospital contacts, department, date and time of arrival and departure, treatment, and operation.
+- The Danish National Patient Register | Contains information on all hospital contacts, department, date & time of admission and release, treatment, and operation

-- The Danish Pathology Register contains information on all pathological examinations carried out in Denmark, investigating pathology department or practicing pathologist, type of investigation, gross description, microscopy description, conclusion and/or diagnoses, and coded diagnoses based on the Danish SNOMED
+- The Danish Pathology Register | Contains information on all pathological examinations carried out in Denmark, investigating pathology department or practicing pathologist, type of investigation, gross description, microscopy description, conclusion and/or diagnoses, and coded diagnoses based on the Danish SNOMED